Aarthi-14/STEELDATA-SQL-CHALLENGE-5---PUB-PRICING-ANALYSIS-/README.md

 order by transaction_date asc;
 ```
 ![image](https://github.com/Aarthi-14/STEELDATA-SQL-CHALLENGE-5---PUB-PRICING-ANALYSIS-/assets/147639053/6de676d9-0361-4752-8218-4ec84c3a0f63)
+Insights/Findings:
+* Maximum Sales Transactions occured is 5 on 09-05-2023.

 6. Find the name of someone that had cocktails and which pub they had it in.
 ```sql
 WITH CocktailCTE AS (